MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/upgrade-environment.md

 ## Prepare Service Manager 2012 R2 for upgrade

 This article describes how to prepare your System Center 2012 R2 - Service Manager environment for an upgrade.

-To do this, perform the following procedures for upgrading the data warehouse management server:
+To upgrade the data warehouse management server, follow these steps:

 1. List the data warehouse jobs that are running and disable them.